-“U want to take Rivers' economy”: Hilda Dokubo slams Tinubu’s State of Emergency
+“U want to take Rivers' economy”: Hilda Dokubo slams Tinubu’s state of emergency

-Actress Hilda Dokubo Reacts to President Tinubu’s State of Emergency Declaration: “Shameless”
+Rivers State: Actress Hilda Dokubo Reacts to President Tinubu’s State of Emergency Declaration

 - Actress and politician Hilda Dokubo has taken a hot swipe at President Bola Ahmed Tinubu’s recent move against River state

-- President Tinubu on Tuesday, March 18, declared a state of emergency in Rivers state, citing escalating political unrest and security concerns
+- President Tinubu on Tuesday, March 18, declared a State of Emergency in Rivers, citing escalating political unrest and security concerns

-Actress and politician Hilda Dokubo has criticised the declaration of State of Emergency in Rivers state, her home town.
+Actress and politician Hilda Dokubo has criticised the declaration of a State of Emergency in Rivers state, her hometown.

-Legit.ng earlier reported that President Tinubu declared a State of Emergency in Rivers state.

 The announcement came in a nationwide address, where he highlighted the persistent crisis, the destruction of oil pipelines by militants, and the breakdown of governance in the state.